-- In Venezuela: US\$1.8 million for the planting of timberland; US\$0.7 million for machine and equipment; US\$0.4 million for a ventilation system and thermal isolating unit; and US\$0.1 million for the effluent treatment plant; and - In the United States: US\$0.3 million for a vacuum coater.
+- In Venezuela: US\$1.8 million for the planting of timberland; US\$0.7 million for machine and equipment; US\$0.4 million for a ventilation system and thermal isolating unit; and US\$0.1 million for the effluent treatment plant; and - The remaining capital expenditures were related to various smaller projects.

+In the United States: US\$0.3 million for a vacuum coater.